CHSK009/Web-and-Mobile-Programming/README.md

 # Web-and-Mobile-Programming

-This repository contains ICP related to web and mobile programming
+This repository contains ICP's related to web and mobile programming.

-It consists of source(code) and documentation folders(screenshots)
+It consists of source(code) and documentation folders(screenshots).